Spray paint is a terrific way to paint a variety of items quickly and easily because it adheres to just about any surface.

 1. The easy method

-The method you use to remove spray paint from metal things is determined by the size of the object.
+The method you use to remove spray paint from metal is determined by the object’s size.
 When cleaning metal deck furniture and other stuff, there are some safety considerations to take regardless of their size.

 Materials for removing paint